Trash American Style Mr. Tent's Wild Ride Malcolm Tent Mini Mart

 After all that, I thought show was a bit anticlimactic.
 I'd already made up my mind that the band probably wasn't going to be that good.
 Certainly not authentic.
 Also, I'd read that the Clash were one of the loudest bands in the world and I was ready to be pummeled.
 They opened with 'London Calling' and my immediate impression was of how UNLOUD and distant the band sounded.

 The music didn't batter me like I was hoping to be battered.
-There were TV sets (or some kind of video screens) all over the stage showing clips of battle scenes and whatnot.
-There was much tough guy posing from the new kids, Paul was just kind of there, and Joe was wearing white pants, a white jacket, and I think a blue Hawaiian shirt.
+There were TV sets all over the stage showing old film clips of battle scenes and whatnot.
+There was much tough guy posing from the new kids.
+Paul was just kind of there.
+Joe was wearing white pants, a white jacket, and I think a blue Hawaiian shirt.
 He was sporting his Mohawk and kept holding his head while he sang, as if he had a headache.
 He grimaced like he had a headache, too.
 He occasionally played third guitar and my thought at the time was 'Why?''.
 The sound was murky enough to where his playing was inaudible.

 Overall, between my own bias and the poor sound and the weird presentation with all the TV sets and the obvious posing and Joe's apparent pain in the head, I was a bit disappointed by the show.
 Not disappointed enough to miss a chance to meet the band, though.
 The people I went to the show with wanted to get backstage.